kimjoar/flux-workshop/README.md

 We can do this either in the action or in the store.

-On success we dispatch it and update the state in the `MessagesStore`.
+On success we dispatch the messages and update the state in the `MessagesStore`.
 (Remember the helpers at the bottom.
 And remember to emit after change.)

+Now, if you refresh you should see an initial message from the server.
+If you write messages then refresh, they should be received from the server.

+## Task 4 - Handling multiple channels

+Now we need to handle multiple channels.
+If we go to the `#random` channel, nothing happens and it keeps all the messages from `#general`.

+`componentWillReceiveProps`

+## Task 5 - Error handling

+`fetchAll` fails

+## Task 6 - Retry on error

+`create` fails